TO PROVIDE FOR THE WISE USE, MANAGEMENT, AND DEVELOPMENT OF THE COUNTY’S NATURAL RESOURCES

 BCCD OVER 60 YEARS IN PURSUIT OF ENVIRONMENTAL EXCELLENCE

-The next BCCD Board meeting will be held on Wednesday, May 8, 2024, at 8:00 a.m. at our office and also via the Zoom.us platform.
+The next BCCD Board meeting will be held on Wednesday, November 13, 2024, at 8:00 a.m. at our office and also via the Zoom.us platform.
 The BCCD Board of Directors meetings are open to the public.
 If you would like to participate in this meeting, please contact our Receptionist, Marilyn Laurelli to receive the link and password.
 The monthly BCCD Board of Directors meetings are recorded, and those recordings can be made available upon request.
-The April meeting agenda is posted here: April 10, 2024 Board Meeting Agenda.
-The May meeting agenda will be posted 24 hours before the meeting
+The November Board meeting agenda will be posted at least 24 hours before the meeting.
+The October 9 Board meeting agenda is posted here: October Board Meeting Agenda

 ABOUT BCCD